MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/utils-type.md

 ## Prototype

-The `Prototype` module provides abilities to inherit objects.
+The `Prototype` module provides the ability to inherit objects.

 It provides the following functions: